 Plan A Relaxing Schedule

 Your to-do list shouldn’t get longer when you’re on vacation.
-Planning activities is fine, whether you want to book a boat charter or a walking tour, but make sure you also build plenty of free time into your schedule.
+Planning activities is fine, whether you want to bring out your center console boats from a boat storage facility and enjoy sailing, book a boat charter, or enjoy a walking tour, but make sure you also build plenty of free time into your schedule.
 This is important for a number of reasons:

 - It lets you improvise if you find something new you want to do